-- On the "Brightness" screen, press desired "Day Time" or "Night Time" Button. - Use the slide bar to adjust desired brightness level (display, console, and/or side console switches).

-NOTE: Slide right to increase brightness level, or left to decrease brightness level.

-NOTE: The side console switches and gauge post do not have adjustable brightness settings.
+- On the "Brightness" screen, press desired "Day Time" or "Night Time" Button. - Use the slide bar to adjust desired brightness level. - NOTE: Slide right to increase brightness level, or left to decrease brightness level. - NOTE: The side console switches and gauge post do not have adjustable brightness settings.
 Slide the slide bar to the right to turn switch lighting ON, or to the left to turn switch lighting OFF.